kehitysto/coaching-chatbot/doc/architecture.md

 # General architecture

-### Facebook messenger -> AWS -> Wit -> AWS -> Facebook messenger
+### Facebook messenger -> AWS -> Coaching chatbot -> AWS -> Facebook messenger

 1. Facebook messenger receives a message from the user.
 The message is sent to AWS (API Gateway -> Lambda -> Serverless stuff).
-2. Facebook bot receives the message and relays the message to Wit.
+2. Coaching chatbot receives the message and processes it.
-3. Wit processes the message
-4. Wit calls any functions that are required to be called (save name to database, save occupation to database, see below).
+3. Coaching chatbot calls any functions that are required to be called (save name to database, save occupation to database, see below).
 The database is DynamoDB.
-5. Wit sends back a message to the Facebook bot
-6. Facebook bot sends the message back to the Facebook messenger
+4. Coaching chatbot sends a message back to Facebook Messenger

-# API for Wit #
+# API for Coaching chatbot #

-These are the functions Wit.ai will call from our bot service.
+These are the functions from our bot service.

 *note: These are only guidelines for now.*

-*note: messenger_id === wit_session_id unless it needs to be something else.*
+*note: messenger_id === sessionId unless it needs to be something else.*

 ### set_name(messenger_id, name)
 ```